hexagonix/Doc/Hexagon/SYSCALL.en.md

 Go to [table of functions](#table-of-functions-provides-by-hexagon) provided by Hexagon for more information about each one of them.

+The number and parameters of a function in the system call are always kept within a version of Hexagonix.
+In this way, any application developed targeting the H2 version should work within all revisions and releases of the version.
+A change could occur, however, in a future version such as H3.
+The Hexagonix ABI and API have a lifecycle that is modeled on their FreeBSD lifecycle.

 </div>

 <!-- Vai funcionar como <hr> -->